joaolevi/django_project/README.md

-# django_project
+# Django Project
-This repository is to save a project in Django
+A single django project to learn and exercise the technology